friedpies/api-with-node-v1/README.md

 Uses Express to interface with Twitter API

 ### To run use:
-Place config.js in root directory then use `npm install` to install modules and `node js/app.js` to run
+Place config.js in root directory then use `npm install` to install modules and `node js/app.js` to run.
+Go to localhost:3000 in browser

 ## To Do: